5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 The required variables are:

-1. IMAGE_REGISTRY – contains the address of the registry in which the Middleware images are stored.
-By default this value is `ghcr.io/5g-era`
+1. REDIS_INTERFACE_API_SERVICE_HOST - the address of the RedisInterface.API service, should be set to `redis-interface-api`.
+2. REDIS_INTERFACE_API_SERVICE_PORT - the port of the RedisInterface.API service, should be set to `80`.
-2. Middleware__Organization – the organization to which this middleware belongs.
+3. Middleware__Organization – the organization to which this middleware belongs.
 The organization is an artificial group of Middlewares that can cooperate.
-3. Middleware__InstanceName – a **unique** name of the Middleware.
+4. Middleware__InstanceName – a **unique** name of the Middleware.
-4. Middleware__InstanceType – Either Edge/Cloud.
+5. Middleware__InstanceType – Should be set to `Edge`.
-5. Middleware__Address - The entry point for the middleware is usually the gateway address, however, for local deployment use the `http://` suffix, the ip of the machine, and the NodePort of the gateway service, ex: `http://192.168.50.55:31010`.
+6. Middleware__Address - The entry point for the middleware is usually the gateway address, however, for local deployment use the `http://` suffix, the ip of the machine, and the NodePort of the gateway service, ex: `http://192.168.50.55:31010`.
-6. CustomLogger__LoggerName - Either Loki/Elasticsearch.
-7. CustomLogger__Url - The url of the logger.
-8. CustomLogger__User - The username for the logger.
-9. CustomLogger__Password - The password for the logger.
-10. Slice__Hostname - The hostname of the SliceManager API that allows integration of the 5G slices into the planning process of the Middleware.
-11. RabbitMQ__Address - The address of RabbitMQ.
-12. RabbitMQ__User - The user for RabbitMQ.
-13. RabbitMQ__Pass - The password for RabbitMQ.
-14. CENTRAL_API_HOSTNAME - Address of the CentralAPI that is responsible for authenticating the Middleware instances during the startup.
+7. CENTRAL_API_HOSTNAME - Address of the CentralAPI that is responsible for authenticating the Middleware instances during the startup.
 For more information refer to the [CentralAPI documentation](../../central-api)
+8. CustomLogger__LoggerName - Either Loki/Elasticsearch.
+9. CustomLogger__Url - The url of the logger.
+10. CustomLogger__User - The username for the logger.
+11. CustomLogger__Password - The password for the logger.
+12. RabbitMQ__Address - The address of RabbitMQ.
+13. RabbitMQ__User - The user for RabbitMQ.
+14. RabbitMQ__Pass - The password for RabbitMQ.
 15. Redis__ClusterHostname - The address of the redis backend.
 16. Redis__Password - The password for the redis backend.
 17. InfluxDB__Address - Address to which connect to InfluxDB, includes protocol, address, and port
 18. InfluxDB__ApiKey - Api key to access InfluxDB

 ## Middleware version
-The most up-to-date Middleware version is `v1.0.1`.
+The most up-to-date Middleware version is `v1.0.3`.
 Remember to set this tag in the `orchestrator-edge.yaml` file in the `spec -> template -> spec -> containers -> image`.

 ## Middleware deployment